! WE ARE HIRING! VIEW OPEN CO-OP JOBS!

-Our community-owned business is designed to value the Triple Bottom Line: people, planet, and profit, with the primary purpose of meeting the needs of our 3,600+ Member-Owners.
-Learn more about how we practice environmental & social responsibility at our Keene, NH co-op.
+people, planet, and profit, with the primary purpose of meeting the needs of our 4,400+ Member-Owners.

 Green Team